HubSpot/vex/docs/api/1-Basic.md

 ##### Demo

-Putting this all together, lets create a dialog with the following custimizations:
+Putting this all together, lets create a dialog with the following customizations:

 - Display a date input and a color input,
 - Add an extra button which resets the color input to the default value (`#000`)